My favourite pages |

 For example, the Investor Compensation Scheme (ICS) in Ireland covers foreign investors in firms which are authorised by the Central Bank of Ireland (90% of net loss up to €20,000), but the scheme is unlikely to cover losses from collective investments like the funds on our platform.

-More information can be found on the FSCS website but if you’ve got any questions please contact us and we’d be more than happy to help.
+More information can be found on the FSCS website and, as we previously mentioned, on our FCA recognised funds page but if you’ve got any questions please contact us and we’d be more than happy to help.